 We sat down with one of our resident jewellery experts, graduate gemmologist and Customer Service Manager, Debra Dolphin, and gleaned some tips to consider when purchasing an engagement ring.

-Top Tip: Invest in the Center Diamond
+Top Tip: Invest in the Centre Diamond

 You can go big or small with the setting, but your focus should be on the diamond.
-Our Classic Six-Prong Engagement Ring in Platinum is a beautiful choice for less than $650.
+Our Classic Six-Claw Engagement Ring in Platinum is a beautiful choice for less than $650.
 Plus, it matches almost any wedding band.
 That leaves you the bulk of your budget for a diamond, which this setting showcases well.
 You can always upgrade the setting later if you like.

 Focus on Cut and Carat

 When buying an engagement ring, put your money into two of the 4Cs that the eye can see: cut and carat.
-Color and clarity are more difficult to discern.
+Colour and clarity are more difficult to discern.
 It’s not like someone is going to ask you what the clarity grade on your diamond is—unless they’re a diamond nerd.
 However, a higher cut grade will add more sparkle.
 And while carat size refers to the diamond’s weight, rather than its size, a higher carat weight generally means a larger diamond.

 Save Money By Buying Shy